 - Space must be private where there is no excessive noise.
 Public spaces such as coffee shops, stores, open office environments, etc. are not allowed.

-- All IDs must be valid (unexpired) Government-issued originals (i.e. not a photocopy)
+- All IDs must be a valid (unexpired) Government-issued original, physical document (not photocopied or electronic)

 - IDs must include the candidate's name, photo, and signature*